-Since the startup of Pepavana in 2007 I have been using second-hand materials and fabrics to design new products and at the same time teaching kids and adults my recycle skills.
+Since the startup of Pepavana in 2007, I have been using second-hand materials and fabrics to design new products and, at the same time teaching kids and adults my recycling skills.
 That all started at Studio Hergebruik at the Coolsingel in Rotterdam, a playground for recycling products ànd designers, spread out by initiator Jan de Haas.

-Then I had two skilled grandmothers who taught me how to sew, knit and knot.
-I made my first pair of hippy jeans in the Seventies, I was twelve years old.
-Since then I made all my clothes, using vintage linen from my mother’s wardrobe.
-Or I bought happy fabrics on the market from my pocket money.
-Even then I started to use leftover fabric from the industries.
-Most of the time it was little scraps that I had to sew together, or I designed ultra mini tops and lingerie from it; not strange considering it was the Eighties than.
+Then I had two skilled grandmothers who taught me how to sew, knit, and knot.
+I made my first pair of hippy jeans in the Seventies; I was twelve years old.
+Since then, I made all my clothes, using vintage linen from my mother’s wardrobe.
+Or I bought fabrics on the market from my pocket money.
+Even then, I started to use leftover fabric from the industries.
+Most of the time, it was little scraps that I had to sew together, or I designed ultra mini tops and lingerie from it; not strange considering it was the Eighties back than.

 Teaching old skills

-We are not afraid for needle and tread
+We are not afraid of needle and tread

-Nowadays needlecraft and embroider lessons are missing at primary school.
+Nowadays, needlecraft and embroider lessons are missing at primary school.
 Not a lot of kids are educated at home in the skills that use to be standard in our times.
 I encounter kids that have never used a pair of scissors or are not allowed to hammer at home.
-I find it very important to learn kids to use their head and hands.
-Showing them that a little effort will result in more sustainable gadgets.
+I find it very important to learn kids to use their heads and hands.
+I am showing them that a little effort will result in more sustainable gadgets.

 Old Dutch skill Staphorster Stipwerk

 Every time I recall old skills and crafts.
 Some that I use myself and some that I stumbled up upon, like Staphorster Stipwerk.
 Stipwerk is an old skool and cheap method of decorating fabrics by the woman of Staphorst.
-They were using spikes stamps and paint to make patterns on the fabric.
-Read more about the origin of Staphorster Stipwerk.
+They were using spikes stamps and paint to make patterns on cotton or silk.

-I found out that it is fun to make your own stamps and I have to admit it is more difficult than you imagine at first sight.
+I found out that it is fun to make your own stamps, and I have to admit it is more complicated than you imagine at first sight.
 It is even more fun to do stipwerk, on black fabrics or jeans.
 Making patterns and combine all the different stamps.

-Try out the different skills at Kings day.
+Try out the various skills at Kings day.

-For the next workshop, I prepared black bandanas and felt / leather bracelets that kids can work on with stamps and paint.
+For the next workshop, I prepared black bandanas and felt or leather bracelets that kids can work on with stamps and paint.
 Bring your old jeans to give it a new look.
-When you feel like it hammers your own stamp.
-To complete the leather bracelets with the stipwerk on it, you need to make a ribbon out of wool threads by braiding or crotching.